 The Division must monitor the distribution of tax credit projects across the state as well as in particular submarkets.
-In some cases, the Division may need to make choices between two credible applications based on the number of Tax Credit projects in a particular market or area of the State.
-Attention will also be paid to any recent reservations made in a particular market or area of the state.
+Applicants are required to include in their Market Study a reconciliation or explanation of the impacts and mitigation factors regarding the proximity of the proposed project to nearby existing tax credit projects to ensure viability of the existing nearby projects.
+The radius within which a detrimental competitive impact may be felt will be a function of the population density in and surrounding a project area.
 Recently approved projects should be afforded the opportunity to lease-up without direct competition from another Tax Credit project.
-Particular attention will also be paid to existing projects that are not achieving pro-forma rents.
+The Market Study must address the impact of the proposed project on existing projects that are not achieving pro-forma rents.